 People are being urged to protect frontline emergency services as Hull Royal Infirmary comes under increasing pressure today.

-With snow predicted for large parts of the north, Hull and East Yorkshire Hospitals NHS Trust is urging people to use alternatives to the A&E department at Hull Royal Infirmary if they require medical assistance.
+With snow predicted for large parts of the north, Hull University Teaching Hospitals NHS Trust is urging people to use alternatives to the A&E department at Hull Royal Infirmary if they require medical assistance.

 GP surgeries, the GP walk-in centre at Wilberforce Health Centre in Story Street, Hull city centre, the urgent care centre at Bransholme, minor injury units in the East Riding and pharmacists are open to help people.